nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 net.ipv4.ip_forward = 0
 ```

-3. Verify the cgroup driver used on the system is `cgroup2fs`
+3. The cgroup driver used on the system is `cgroup2fs`
 ```
 nikhil@k8smaster:~$ stat -fc %T /sys/fs/cgroup/
 cgroup2fs